eschling/morphogen/README.md

 `morphogen` is a tool for improving machine translation into morphologically rich languages.
 It uses source context to predict inflections, and uses these inflection models to create augmented grammars that can be used with a standard decoder.

 ## Dependencies

+We provide ducttape scripts for running morphogen.
+If you are using these scripts, ducttape will download all of the other external dependencies for you.

 While the morphogen code itself is not dependent on anything external, it is intended to be used with a number of external tools.
 Specifically, it is used to extend the per-sentence grammars created by [`cdec`](http://www.cdec-decoder.org).
 The inflection model depends on having good source side information, in the form of dependency parsing, part-of-speech tagging, and word clustering.
 We do these using [TurboParser](http://www.ark.cs.cmu.edu/TurboParser/), TurboTagger, and [600 Brown clusters](http://www.ark.cs.cmu.edu/cdyer/en-c600.gz) produced from large amounts of monolingual English data.
 These are all publically available.

 If no morphological segmentations are given, we use [`fast_umorph`](https://github.com/vchahun/fast_umorph) to get unsupervised morphological segmentations.
 This requires the [OpenFST library](http://www.openfst.org/) to be installed on your machine.